Poizi/PoiziToast/README.md

 Usage
 --

-1. Add this in your root build.gradle file:
+1.Add this in your root build.gradle file:
 ```gradle
 allprojects {
 	repositories {